 Bristol City Council are compiling a list of local food producers (60 mile radius of Bristol) to invite them … Read more Bristol City Council local food tender opportunities

-Bristol Food Network are going to be working on a 2-5 year Food Action Plan for Bristol, on behalf … Read more New 2-to-5 year Food Action Plan for Bristol!
+In 2015, Bristol Food Network compiled a 2-5 year Food Action Plan for Bristol, on behalf of the Food … Read more 2-to-5 year Food Action Plan for Bristol

 The Green Capital Neighbourhood Partnership Fund is aimed at projects which deliver against one or more of the following … Read more Green Capital Neighbourhood Partnerships funded projects